Home / Speed Camera Detector Reviews / Speed Camera Detector Buyer's Guide

 Buying a speed camera detector?
 This guide helps you decide the best type of speed camera detector for your needs.

-Driving with a speed camera detector can help save points being added to your licence and the new higher £100 fine hitting your pocket if you are caught speeding.
+Driving with a speed camera detector can help save points being added to your driving licence and the new higher £100 fine hitting your pocket if you are caught speeding.

 On the UK's roads today there's an network of fixed and mobile speed enforcement devices, using different technologies, but all with the same objective - to catch speeding motorists.